How To Increase Magnesium Levels

-According to Dr Dean, heartburn and digestion are incorrectly blamed on too much stomach acid.
-Instead, we have bad diet to thank for heartburn and indigestion.
+According to Dr. Dean, heartburn and digestion are incorrectly blamed on too much stomach acid.
+Instead, we have a bad diet to thank for heartburn and indigestion.
 Instead of opting for an antacid, try to remove sugary, greasy and processed foods from your diet.

 10. Go With Your Gut